Devon Price: Career

+Price graduated with a Bachelor of Arts in psychology and political science from Ohio State University in 2009.
+He obtained his Master of Science and PhD from Loyola University Chicago where he has been teaching as a clinical assistant professor at the School of Continuing and Professional Studies since 2012.

+Price, who is autistic and transgender, has explored themes such as autistic identity, trans identity, and masking in his written works.
+Price has delved into the intersectional nature of neurodiversity and the experiences of autistic people of color.
+He is a proponent of self-diagnosis and criticizes clinical evaluations, framing autism as a non-pathological social identity, despite acknowledging it as a neurodevelopmental disability.

 His book Unmasking Autism has been cited in academic papers that explore autism from various angles including autism in women and attitudes in college students.
-He has conducted research on pathological demand avoidance, which he contextualizes as an act of consent and self-advocacy.
+He has spoken on pathological demand avoidance, which he contextualizes as an act of consent and self-advocacy.

 Price has also written about the concepts of laziness, productivity and self-worth.
 His book, Laziness Does Not Exist grew out of a viral blog post.
 He makes the claim that laziness is a sign of other mental health issues.
 Laziness Does Not Exist has been cited in academic discussions of techniques for education.

+Price writes a Substack blog where he covers topics including autism, gender identity, kink, and politics.
+He has a Tumblr account where he replies to questions from readers.